jbcodeforce/ML-studies/docs/genAI/rag.md

 ### Retrievers

-The retrieval is very important.
+RAG architecture is based by the retrieval method used, such as BM25 (a traditional one) or more advanced dense retrievers which use neural network based embeddings.

 The main concept is using the TF-IDF measure: it is a parse (most words never occur) retrieval approach using to compute a cost function for a query within a document, based on the term-frequency (TF) and the [inverse document frequency (IDF)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) which measures the importance of a word to a document.

 [Dense retrieval](https://arxiv.org/abs/2004.04906) brings semantic similarity (cosinus score between embeddings) on a dense representations of words and documents by pre-training the retriever with relevant information.

+The generative part of RAG usually uses transformer based models like GPT2 or 3.

 #### Retriever considerations

+* RAG models need to be fine-tuned to improve the retrieval and the generation processes.
+The fine tuning includes integrating the specific, domain knowledge to assess the quality of the retrieved information and the generated one.
+* RAG processing needs to take into considearation the different configuration parameters to get good results with minimum latency: consider the number of documents to return, the size of the returned vectors, the total length of the text returned, then number of queries run in parallel.
+The retrieval vector size impacts th granularity of the semantic match between the query and the documents.
 * In a multi-step question answering system, it is challenging to select the correct documents based on the question alone.
 [IRCoT](https://arxiv.org/abs/2212.10509) uses LLM to generate a thought sentence used to retrieve documents from the corpus.
 The documents are then added to the context and prompt.
+* Effective retrieval is fundamental in RAG system.
+Assessing the quality of the search results is not easy, and may combine similarity matrix and rule based systems.
+Different alogrithms may be used like cosine similarity, multi query retrievers, ensemble retrievers.
+* RAG may generate wrong results, so some quality control needs to be deployed to remove noise.
+* RAG application design should address all the discovery questions and so use extensive planning, extensive testing using multi-scenario of user behavior and query.
+Use "what-if" simulations.
+Address hallucination prevention, privacy protection, and source quality control.
+* Start small with all the guard rail in place.
+* Using small LLM for embedding may lead to issues as some terms used in the knowledge based may not be part of the primary LLM corpus.
+If cost and skill are not an issue, then training its own LLM may be a better solution to reach higher quality, as even fine tuning a model may not bring enough quality to the responses.

 ### Vector Database